protesilaos/protesilaos.github.io/_books/hsw/2018-08-21-hsw-0-introduction.md

 of the subject of inquiry, allowing space for a range of possible conclusions.

-Overall, *On Human Self Worth* is an attempt at trying something new in my philosophical musings.
+Overall, *On Human Self Worth* is an attempt at something new in my philosophical musings.
 I might build on top of it, if I feel satisfied with this direction, or learn from its shortcomings and adapt accordingly.